pandeykumar/wkshop1-docker/README.md

 What this saying is that use an official nodejs 11 as parent images

-docekr deaemon look at at local repo else will fetch this parent image from dockerhub.
+docker daemon first looks at local repo else will fetch this parent image from dockerhub.

 ```WORKDIR /nodejs-hello-world```